Creativity-studio-101/Ticker-Tape-Scraper/README.md

 Saves each statement as a separate .csv file.

 # Notes
-Ensure Missing.csv is in the same folder as the script.
+Ensure Company.csv is in the same folder as the script.

 Works best with Microsoft Edge installed.